RedHatGov/azure-cfme-tower/README.md

-# azure-cfme-tower
+# Microsfot Azure / Red Hat Cloudforms / Ansible Tower Demo

-MS Azure CloudForms Tower Demo
+This demo will spin up resources in Azure using CloudForms and Ansible Tower